 How to prune clematis: finding out the type

-Group 2: large-flowering hybrids that bloom in late spring or early summer.
+Applies to: Clematis that bloom in late summer.

 A step-by-step guide for how to prune clematis